 Look at how it perfectly sinks with the landing page.

-As you can see, the CTA button is positioned right in the center of the email and no other button as such is included.
+As you can see, the CTA button is positioned at the center of the email, and no other button is included.

 Furthermore, it’s crucial to keep forms as short as possible.
 You don’t have to include intricate content in the email or the landing page.
 The reason why emails and landing pages are the perfect combinations is that they have minimal text and more media than usual.